 “Don’t have too high expectations your first year, if things don’t go as planned: it’s totally fine!

 Another important thing is to work on drills before skills!
-Sometimes as a new coach you just want to go in really fast on the harder skills, especially in stunts, which usually just leads to your athletes being stressed and the stunts looking messy or falling.
+Sometimes as a new coach, you just want to go in really fast on the harder skills, especially in stunts, which usually just leads to your athletes being stressed and the stunts looking messy or falling.

-You’ll get a better score for level appropriate stunts that hit and look tight, than stunts with elite skills that eventually will fall or look unsafe.
+You’ll get a better score for level-appropriate stunts that hit and look tight, than stunts with elite skills that eventually will fall or look unsafe.

-Make sure they can hit the easiest version of the stunt perfectly before adding on harder skills to the stunt.
+Make sure they can hit the easiest version of the stunt perfectly before adding harder skills to the stunt.

 Varsity has these amazing boxes on their website where you can see what’s level appropriate and what’s elite for your level.
 Take a look at the boxes and make several versions of the stunt you’ve planned.